npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_getting_started.md

 This guide assumes that you already have a desktop version of YNAB.

-This is not a complete YNAB user guide but an overview of the product’s main functionality.
-With this document, you will learn how to create a budget, categorize expenses, set up accounts for different purposes, add payees, transfer funds between accounts, and keep track of your income and spending with day-to-day inflow and outflow transactions.
+It is not a complete YNAB user guide but an overview of the product’s main functionality.
+With this document, you will learn how to create a budget, categorize expenses, set up accounts for different purposes, add payees, transfer funds between accounts, and record your income and spending in day-to-day inflow and outflow transactions.

 To get your budget up and running, follow these planning steps: